 Ok, so this may not be the most popular article for parents, but someone needs to put the theory out there, and yes I say theory, about the Head Coach’s son and children.
 I am a Head Coach, and both my son’s play Quarterback for their youth football teams.
 I was an offensive guard at their ages, so I am slightly jealous.
 But anyway, I am Head Coach for my oldest son’s team (5th grade) and am a parent spectator for my youngest (2nd grade) son’s team.
 My theory is that the children of head coaches have a biological and environmental advantage over the other players on the team.
 So let me explain…

 For the last two years, as a Head Coach, I have struggled with my oldest son playing starting quarterback on my tackle football team.
 When Berndt, “Bear”, was younger, on his flag teams, he was the back-up quarterback and starting center for our spread offense.
 Bear played Center in flag, because we had a QB prodigy on our flag team.

 Now, my youngest son, Zane, was the starting QB on his flag team, even after missing two weeks with a broken collarbone.
 Zane is much more like me as a leader and a natural athlete.
 He’s fun to watch.
 Is it surprising to me that another coaching staff has chosen my son as a quarterback?
 Yes, but that’s only because I never played QB.
 How can this be?
 Two son’s starting skill players?

 Since I have been struggling with my own internal favoritism issues, I postulated this theory.
 Head Coach’s sons have an advantage over other pee wee football players, because their biological father and dad is the Head Coach.
 It’s a biological and environmental advantage.
+Maybe or maybe not?

-The children of Head Coaches are exposed to the sport at a very early age.
-My boys had footballs in their cribs, and we watch NFL football games together as a familiy.
+One could say, the children of Head Coaches are exposed to the sport at a very early age.
+My boys had footballs in their cribs, and we watch NFL football games together as a family.
 We live and breathe football in the Parker home.
 I know a baseball head coach that is the same way about baseball.
 I have been practicing football with my boys since they were 3.
 They watch me draw up plays, read football books, watch football instructional DVDs and we practice football skills at least once or twice a week during the off-season.

 Let me know what you think about my theory.
 Thanks and have a good season.